Now Hiring – Installer

 - You’ll work with another installer until you are ready to work alone.
 This could take a year.
 Then, on any given day, you could be working alone or with another installer.

-- Most jobs are in the west, south and southwest suburbs.
+- Most jobs are in the west, northwest and southwest suburbs.

 What’s a typical workday?
 Show up at the shop in Orono and “punch in” at 7:30.
 Load your truck and get an orientation on your jobs for the day.
 Install a system in Plymouth from 8:30 to 11:30, install a system in Minnetonka from noon to 2:30, return to the shop and “punch out” at 3:00.